 3. Mainstream School & Special Intervention Centres

 Another alternative is to enrol your child in both the mainstream and special intervention programmes.
-The half-day programme in most special intervention centres now allow parents to have the option of placing children in their programme and then have the child back in a mainstream school for the other half of the day.
+The half-day programme in most special intervention centres now allows parents to have the option of placing children in their programme and then having the child back in a mainstream school for the other half of the day.
 To ease the transition process, do enquire with the Special Intervention Centres to ensure that they are able to provide transportation between the Child Care Centre/Kindergarten and their school.